EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 The determiners are literally only counting things so we should be able to do some numeric optimizations

-Option 1: Do special purpose optimization
+Option 1: Do special purpose optimizations
-If the next determiner is > 1 with nothing after it, return the max group If we assume we are really just putting constraints on the number of rows then:
+If the next determiner is > 1 with nothing after it, return the max group

+If we assume we are really just putting constraints on the number of rows then:

 Anything with no upper bound has to have them all: